Freeman's four-hit game pushes Braves past Rays | Sports-Games

 Freddie Freeman emerged from his slow start to go 4-for-5 with a home run, helping the Braves to a 7-4 win against the Tampa Bay Rays on Wednesday in Atlanta's home opener.
 Freeman entered the game hitting only .143 with one RBI, and he was coming off a four-strikeout outing.
 He responded with the 14th four-hit game of his career and first since March 30, 2019, at Philadelphia.
 Freeman added three RBIs.

 The losing pitcher was Oliver Drake (0-1), who allowed one run on two hits and one walk with one strikeout in two-thirds of an inning.
 Neither starting pitcher figured in the decision.
 Tampa Bay's Charlie Morton struck out seven in five innings, allowing two runs on six hits and one walk.
-Atlanta's Mike Soroka allowed three runs, two earned, on four hits and three walks with five strikeouts.
+Atlanta's Mike Soroka allowed three runs, two earned, on four hits and three walks with five strikeouts in 5 1/3 innings.

 The Braves broke in front in the third inning when Freeman hit his first home run, a two-run shot to right-center field.
 Tampa Bay cut the deficit to 2-1 with an unearned run in the fifth inning.
 Willy Adames lined to two-out single to right field and Mike Zunino walked.
 Adames took third on a wild pitch and scored when catcher Travis d'Arnaud threw the ball away trying to erase Adames at third.